 Friday Night Run – Free monthly 1 hour run organised by running group Phanos.
 Meet at Olympic Stadium Amsterdam at 1930 on Friday 8 May 2020.

 Amsterdam Sevens – Annual international rugby sevens tournament with over 120 teams to be played at the National Rugby Centre in Amsterdam, 30-31 May 2020.

 Friday Night Skate – 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.

 Invictus Games 2020 – International games for wounded and sick armed service personnel will be held in and around Zuiderpark in Den Haag (The Hague) 9-16 May 2020.
 With 500 participants, the program includes 10 sports: athletics, powerlifting, archery, indoor rowing, JLR Driving Challenge, wheelchair basketball, wheelchair rugby, cycling, sitting volleyball and swimming.

 See the full annual sport calendar for Amsterdam

 Festivals in Amsterdam

 Rolling Kitchens– The Rollende Keukens food festival (free entry) features dozens of mobile kitchens and food trucks offering appetising dishes plus live music.
-Scheduled 29 May – 2 Jun 2019 (12th edition) at Westergas, Amsterdam.
+Scheduled May 2020 (13th edition, unconfirmed) at Westergas, Amsterdam.

-Oost TAPT Festival – Beer festival with food, games and live music at Jaap Eden IJsbaan ice rink in Amsterdam, 18 May 2019.
+Oost TAPT Festival – Beer festival with food, games and live music at Jaap Eden IJsbaan ice rink in Amsterdam, expected May 2020 (unconfirmed).